creslinux/freqcache/README.md

 # UFW / IPtables
 Freqcache makes use of Linux firwall to
- - Prevent any outbound traffic bar Stunnel container to HTTP and DNS
+ - Prevent any outbound traffic bar Stunnel container to HTTPS and DNS
  - Allow hosts on ft_network to talk to each other
  - Allow localhost on host 'lo' to talk to containers
  - Prevent any inbound connections